Tehran Taboo

-Tehran Taboo (تهران تابو) is a 2017 Persian-language German-Austrian animated romance film directed by Ali Soozandeh.
+Tehran Taboo (تهران تابو) is a 2017 Persian-language adult animated drama film written and directed by Ali Soozandeh.

 Animated through rotoscope, the film tells the story of three women and a male musician living in Tehran and their desperate attempts at coping with Iran's strict religious laws and resulting double standards.
-The film was screened in the International Critics' Week section at the 2017 Cannes Film Festival, and was released in the United States in February 2018.
+The film was screened in the Critics' Week section at the 2017 Cannes Film Festival, and was released in the United States in February 2018.

 Plot

 The four principal characters in the film are: